-Joining the Sixth Form at Ripon Grammar School gives students the opportunity to develop themselves as successful independent learners within a supportive school environment.
+Joining the sixth form at Ripon Grammar School gives students the opportunity to develop as successful independent learners within a supportive school environment.

-The Sixth Form Office oversees the transition from Key Stage 4 to the Sixth Form.
-A comprehensive Induction Programme is provided for students prior to entering the Sixth Form.
+The Sixth Form Team oversees the transition from Key Stage 4 to the sixth form, with a comprehensive induction programme provided for students prior to entering sixth form.

-In the Sixth Form students are prepared for their next step, whether that is going to university or into the world of work, and taught by dedicated and inspirational teachers who support them to achieve outstanding academic results.
+In the sixth form students are prepared for their next step, whether that is going to university or into the world of work, and taught and supported by dedicated and inspirational staff helping them to achieve outstanding academic results.

-Central to the support structure for our sixth formers is the role of Form Tutors.
-Students are divided into tutor groups and register with their form tutors twice daily.
+Central to the support structure for our sixth form is the role of form tutors, with students are divided into tutor groups, registering with their form tutors twice daily.
 In addition to the important support and guidance provided by these tutors, some students will be offered an additional mentor with whom they will have opportunities to meet to discuss their progress.

 Wednesday afternoons - Co-curricular Enrichment